nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the mechanism behaves at each step.

 Step 1.
-The user issues executes the command `addEto 1 d/Tutorial i/WEEKLY at/25-03-2021`, which adds an `Event` with description, interval and date specified to `Project` 1 in Project List.
+The user executes the command `addEto 1 d/Tutorial i/WEEKLY at/25-03-2021`, which adds an `Event` with description, interval and date specified to `Project` 1 in Project List.

 Step 2: The input is parsed by `AddEventCommandParser`.
 It checks if `Event` provided is valid or not.
 If input is invalid, an exception will be throw and `Ui` will help print out the exception message.
 Otherwise, an `AddEventCommand` will be created.